 Also make sure to account for the cost of either public transportation or a taxi/car service to get from the city center to the airport.
 A bus may be cheap, but with a few kids and a few backpacks or suitcases, a taxi may be more appealing – and more expensive.
 You’ll also need a travel car seat to keep your kids secure in the taxi, or you can arrange for Welcome Pickups to transport your family with car seats included.

 Before you visit Spain with kids, it’s a good idea to get them excited about the trip by grabbing a few books!
 Take a look at these options – there’s everything from picture books for toddlers to adventure stories and scavenger hunts for big kids!

 Essentials to pack for your family trip to Spain

 You can find most things you’ll need anywhere in Spain, though maybe not the exact brand and price you were hoping for.
 Plan to pick up your consumables (baby food, diapers, wipes, snacks) at any El Corte Inlges; there are many of them throughout the country.

 Funny note: baby food pouches in Spain are viewed more as a dessert and flavored accordingly.
 We normally served our 14 month old son pouches like squash and apple or quinoa and green beans… in Spain he ended up with orange cookie pudding!
 Whatever, it was his vacation too.

 But you won’t want to buy everything abroad- that’ll get pricey.
-Make sure to bring these essentials from home to start your epic Spain family vacation off on the right foot, especially if you are traveling to Spain with toddlers:
+Make sure to bring these essentials from home to start your epic family vacation off on the right foot, especially if you are traveling to Spain with toddlers: